llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 top-level module has to be cloned without the region and a `systemc.interop.verilated` operation has to be inserted in the body to instantiate the previously cloned module (here represented as the extern module `@Bar`) as a verilated module.
-The input and ouput ports get connected 1-1.
+The input and output ports get connected 1-1.
 The original design is then exported through `ExportVerilog` and verilated, while our wrapper module is lowered by the instance-side lowering.